dankramp/AutomataLab/README.md

 cd AutomataLab
 ```

-Once all the files are downloaded, run the following (downloads and installs required dependencies, compiles, and runs):
+Once all the files are downloaded, run the following (downloads and installs required dependencies):
 ```
-sudo apt-get install witty witty-dev g++-5 nasm libboost-all-dev make run
+sudo apt-get install witty witty-dev g++-5 nasm libboost-all-dev
 ```
+To compile and run each time after, use `make run`.
+To skip compiling, simply use `./run.sh` instead.
 Then in your browser, navigate to the link provided by Wt:
 ```
     [info] "wthttp: started server: http://0.0.0.0:9090"
 ```